Cyborgscode/Personal-Voice-Assistent/README.md

 ## LLM support via Alpaca

-To have LLM support, you need to install OLLAMA yourself of use ALPACA to install and run it for you.
+To have LLM support, you need to install OLLAMA yourself [default] or use ALPACA to install and run it for you.
 Those LLM run fully localized, so there is no dataprotection issue at hand nor an internet connection required.

 **WARNING** a LLM consumes a shitload of memory.
 You will run into Out-of-Memory-Issues if you have less than 16 GB installed!

 Most config options are decribed above for ChatGTP except:

-ai:"port","11435"
+ai:"port","11434"
 ai:"host","localhost"

 post and host descripte where the OLLAMA Server can befound, which does not need to be 127.0.0.1, if you have a company and want only one AI server.